mang0kitty/blog-1/content/post/designing_human_systems.md

 surprised me, because if you were to ask me about my views on engineering, I'd probably lean in a slightly different direction.

 My personal view on SRE is that its a game of balance.
-We're not Software Engineers, but we're also not Operations Engineers.
+We're not Software Engineers, we're not Operations Engineers and we're also not Security Engineers.
 We tread a fine line in the middle, pushing on aspects of the broader (humans included) system to help it find a stable equilibrium in which it delivers maximum value for all stakeholders.
-That kind of balancing requires a very pragmatic, flexible approach and often depends more on the subtleties of the system at hand than any theoretical approach.
+That kind of balancing requires a very pragmatic, flexible approach and often depends more on the subtleties of the system at hand than a rigidly theoretical approach can offer.

 With that in mind, I think that as engineers, we need to focus on building systems that support that healthy equilibrium.
 Doing so means balancing a wide range of requirements from different,